keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 aliases:
 ---

-# Argo CD for Deploying and Keptn for Testing, Evaluating, and Promoting

 Describes how Argo CD can be used for deploying and Keptn can be used for testing, evaluating, and promoting.

 ## About this tutorial